logikum/md-doc-site/contents/1.0/documentation/contents/special.md

 ### Menu separator file

-A menu separator is defined by a very similar file with the exception that this is a markdown or HTML file.
+A menu separator is defined by a very similar file with the exception that it is an empty markdown or HTML file:

 ```text
 <!-- ======================================================================